scalawithcats/scala-with-cats/src/raw/applicatives/applicative.md

   within a context;

-- `Applicative` extends `Apply`, adding a `pure` method that creates an "empty" value.
+- `Applicative` extends `Apply`, adding the `pure` "constructor" that we've already seen on `Monad`.

 `Applicative` is, in turn, the basis of the `Monad` type class.
 Here is a diagram showing the family: